appgate/sdp-tf-reference-architecture/deployment/aws/high-availability-controllers/README.md

-## stucture
+## structure

 This directory includes 2 modules, the first module, `aws` create the first controller and basic aws routing.
-The second directory, `appgate` creates the second aws_instance and the assoicated appgatesdp resources.
+The second directory, `appgate` creates the second aws_instance and the associated appgatesdp resources.

 ```bash